-An Egyptian joint stock company subject to the provisions of Law No. 159 of 1981 regarding the Shareholding Companies Law and the Recommendation of Shares.
-The company's purpose is to establish universities, establish and manage a center for the preparation, development, and training of human resources, and provide consultancy in the field of education.
-The company was registered in the commercial registry under No. 161102 on February 1, 2021.
-The issued capital is 1,200 Billion Egyptian pounds, so the paid-up capital becomes 950 million Egyptian pounds, and the shareholder of Palm Hills Education Company is 40%

-The Extraordinary General Assembly decided in its meeting held on 20 May 2024 to change the name of the company to Badia International University of Education Company (LLC).
+- An Egyptian joint stock company subject to the provisions of Law No. 159 of 1981 concerning joint stock companies and partnerships limited by shares.
+The company's purpose is to establish universities, set up and manage centers for the preparation, development, and training of human resources, and provide consultancy services in the field of education.
+The company was registered in the Commercial Register under No. 161102 on February 1, 2021.
+The issued capital amounts to EGP 1200 billion, of which EGP 1,050,000,000 has been paid by the shareholders.
+Palm Hills Education holds a 40% stake in the company's capital.
+The Extraordinary General Assembly, in its meeting held on May 20, 2024, resolved to change the company's name to Badya International University for Education (S.A.E.).